Back-code/ha_isin_sensor/README.md

 - **Edit Stocks**: Update stock quantities or add more stocks to an existing hub.
 - **Delete Stocks**: Remove stocks from your portfolio.
 - **Configuration via UI**: Supports configuration and management via the Home Assistant UI.
+- **Dynamic Attributes**: Automatically adjusts sensor attributes based on the type of financial instrument (e.g., Share, Fund, Bond).
+- **Custom Quantity Tracking**: Tracks the quantity of stocks in your portfolio and calculates the total value.
+- **Localized Translations**: Supports multiple languages, including English and German.
+- **Flexible Options Flow**: Allows editing, adding, or deleting stocks directly from the integration's options menu.

 ## Installation
 1. Copy the `mini-stock-pocket` folder into your Home Assistant `custom_components` directory.